Nai Barghouti: Performances and collaborations

 Barghouti regularly performs with her own band, featuring musicians such as Tony Roe (piano), Khalil Khoury (qanun), Diego Alva (bass guitar), and Ruven Ruppik (percussion).
 She has also worked with various orchestras, including Phion, the Metropole Orkest, and the Amsterdam Andalusian Orchestra.
 NRC wrote about one of Barghouti's concerts with Phion and Aylin Sezer: "The wonderful Palestinian Barghouti enchants with two songs by Wahab ('Sakan Al-Layl' and 'Inta Omry'), strongly accompanied by Phion".

 Barghouti has given concerts in many countries and cities, including Paris (Théâtre de la Ville), London, New York, Istanbul, Beirut and Cairo.
 She also performed on the Dutch TV show Podium Klassiek.
 In 2013, she performed before the United Nations on the occasion of the International Day of Solidarity with the Palestinian People.
 In 2019, Barghouti toured with the Palestine Youth Orchestra.
 During this tour, she performed at the Royal Concertgebouw, among other venues.
-De Volkskrant wrote about this that Barghouti "in improvisations, she put her unprecedentedly flexible voice to use with runs that grate on jazz".
+De Volkskrant wrote that Barghouti "in improvisations, she put her unprecedentedly flexible voice to use with runs that grate on jazz".

 In 2011, Barghouti collaborated with Rim Banna, among others, on the album A Time to Cry - A Lament over Jerusalem.
-In 2021, Barghouti provided vocals on the song "Sumud" by Fresku.
-In 2023, Barghouti provided vocals on Xena by Skrillex.
+In 2021, Barghouti provided vocals for the song "Sumud" by Fresku and in 2023 for Xena by Skrillex.

-Awards and successes
+Awards and recognition

 In 2020, Barghouti won the Young Talent Award of the Royal Concertgebouw.

 In 2024, Barghouti reached the top spot of The Official Lebanese Top 20 (OLT20) with "Li Fairuz", her version of Fairuz's "Li Beirut".
 The Official Lebanese Top 20 is compiled by IPSOS and is a list of songs that have been played the most on Lebanese radio stations during the previous week.